 We also know Fitbit tried (and failed) to buy Jawbone at the end of 2016 – the deal would have meant Fitbit acquiring Jawbone's software assets and Intellectual Property but no price could be agreed.
 Sadly, Jawbone is no longer functioning as a consumer wearable company, but we can understand why Fitbit might have been interested in its software platform.

 Back to that report on Fitbit's current troubles, and apparently GPS is one things it's tripping up on.
 The company allegedly had to go back to square one here, as the GPS wasn't working properly in the prototype unit.
 "In one of the more final prototypes, the GPS wasn't working because the antennae wasn't in the right place," a source told Yahoo.
 "They had to go back to the drawing board to redesign the product so the GPS got a strong signal."
-Waterproofing is also not guaranteed, as the same report goes on to state that Fitbit has had problems here too.
-We're optimistic that Fitbit will get this sorted, as it knows waterproofing it will make it much more appealing to fitness fans, and as Apple now offers the same ability in Watch Series 2, it will look worse if Fitbit rolls out a device that can't be taken into the pool.
+Word was that it was struggling with waterproofing too, but Park recently confirmed the waterproof design, so we assume it's on track.
+After all, as Apple now offers the same ability in Watch Series 2, it will look worse if Fitbit rolls out a device that can't be taken into the pool.

-Another interesting point is that Fitbit is working on some Bluetooth sports earphones that it will launch alongside the watch.
-Said earphones are to be more like the Beat X in design than, say, the Bragi Dash or Apple AirPods.
+Another interesting point is that Fitbit is working on some Bluetooth sports earphones (leaked image above) that will launch alongside the watch.
+The earphones are to be more Beats in design than, say, the Bragi Dash Pro or Apple AirPods.

 A big opportunity